 You can use that to name the teddy bear after a hero cop or a famous ballerina at that.

-After closely looking at your child’s teddy bear, it is now time to let you child pick the name.
+After closely looking at your child’s teddy bear, it is now time to let your child pick the name.

 Remember, it is a must that your child actually picks the name for the teddy bear.
 You can get things moving by making a few suggestions.

-Make a list of the top teddy names that your child like and then let your child choose.
+Make a list of funny teddy bear names that your childlike and then let your child choose.

 If the list is long, try making it fun for your child.
 You can try drawing names from a toy box if your child is having a difficult time in choosing names.